 - Fill out the Application for new account form

 - You need to fund the account in some way.
 Ideally a large chunk, like say $5000 or more, but whatever you can do that they will accept will work.
+You can also transfer assets from an existing IRA/Roth IRA.
+You can also rollover your 401k if you leave your job.

 Step 2: Have an attorney form your LLC